OWASP/owasp-summit-2017/Workshops/Bytecodevierwer.md

 - The process of pen testing Mobile Android applications vs Web Apps
 - The challenges of Pentesting Mobile Android apps
 - The role of reverse engineering in pentesting Mobile Apps
-- Decompilation tools available
+- Tools available (Dex2jar, APKTool, Android SDK tools...)
 - Rooting your phone
+- Installing Xposed Framework
+- Why emulators do not provide the right or limited testing environment
-- Bytecodeviewer
+- Introduction to Bytecodeviewer
 - How to use Xposed Framework
+- Hacking an app with Xposed
 - Pre-release Bytecodeviewer 3.0.0. with new features!

 Reverse engineering APKS with Bytecodevierwer (Pre-release 3.0.0) features: